+Owner: Safety Equipment Abo oard:

+Address: , , ,

+City & State:

+Telephone#:

+Elach Light

+VHF Radio

-Owner:Address: City & State: Telephone#: Person Filing Report: Name Telephone Life Jackets Life Jackets First Aid K Flares Flash Light VHF Radic Cell Phone Computer it # Desk TopLap Top ress
+Person Filing Report: Cell Phone #

+Name Desk TopLap Top

+Telephone S

+Earl MA

 Make Of Craft: State Registration#

 LengthBoat Name

-ColorTrimHp Leave From
+Color Trim Hp

 Inboard Stern Drive

-Hull I.D.# Going To
+Hull I.D.#

 Documented Vessel # Fuel Capacity

-1

-Other Information •
+Other Information

-al

-oclock Call Authorities
+If Not Doals Dec

+•

+Persons Aboard:

-Persons Aboard: Name Age Address Phone
+Name Age Address Phone

-See Other Side For Additional Persons
+Use Other Side For Additio nal Persons

-Vessel Cruise Checklist

-- Obtain a current weather update. - Hoist the boat & periodically inspect the hull bottom and propellers for damage.
+Vessel Cruise Checklist Obtain a current weather update.
+Hoist the boat & periodically inspect the hull bottom and propellers for damage.
 Marine growth such as barnacles will affect performance and fuel efficiency.
 Check sacrificial anodes located on the propulsion unit, transom and engine.
-Replace anode if less than 2/3 remaining. - Check the electrical system and all safety related equipment.
+Replace anode if less than 2/3 remaining.
+Check the electrical system and all safety related equipment.
 Carry extra fuses.
-Ensure they are of the proper capacity and type. - If your boat has been in the water, run the bilge pump until the flow of water stops. - Check to see that all bilge water has drained and the drain plug is installed before launching If your boat if it has been out of the water. - Check that all required safety equipment is on board and in good working condition Examples include personal flotation devices (PFD's), horn, bell, hand held fire extinguishers, and visual distress signals. - Check fuel level.
+Ensure they are of the proper capacity and type.
+If your boat has been in the water, run the bilge pump until the flow of water stops.
+Check to see that all bilge water has drained and the drain plug is installed before launching If your boat if it has been out of the water.
+Check that all required safety equipment is on board and in good working condition Examples include personal flotation devices (PFD's), horn, bell, hand held fire extinguishers, and visual distress signals.
+Check fuel level.
 Fuel tanks should be filled to slightly less than capacity.
 Allow for fuel expansion.
-Remember the "one third rule". - Open engine compartment.
-Inspect for fuel odors and visible leaks in the fuel, oil, coolant, exhaust and power steering systems. - Check all fuel filters for the presence of water. - Check fluid levels of engines, drives and generator (if applicable). - Inspect engine for cracked hoses, worn or loose belts, and loose hardware.
+Remember the "one third rule".
+Open engine compartment.
+Inspect for fuel odors and visible leaks in the fuel, oil, coolant, exhaust and power steering systems.
+Check all fuel filters for the presence of water.

+Check fluid levels of engines, drives and generator (if applicable).

+Inspect engine for cracked hoses, worn or loose belts, and loose hardware.